splynx/docs/files/en/customer_portal/customer_portal.md

 10. Logout timeout
 11. Hotspot
 12. Additional attributes in profile.

-Detailed information about configuring Customer Portal can be found here - [Portal](configuration/configuration.md)
+For more information about configuring the Customer Portal please read our [Customer Portal](configuration/main_configuration/portal/portal.md) tutorial page.